Home Blog Will vs Living Will

 • End-of-Life Care: The document may express desires regarding palliative care, hospice care, pain management, and other aspects of end-of-life treatment.

-• Health Care Proxy: A living will appoint a healthcare proxy or agent, often known as a durable power of attorney for healthcare, who will make medical decisions on the testator's behalf, ensuring their wishes are respected.
+• Health Care Proxy: A living will appoint a healthcare proxy or agent, who will make medical decisions on the testator's behalf, ensuring their wishes are respected.

 • Organ Donation: Some living wills include instructions related to organ or tissue donation, enabling individuals to express their desire to contribute to medical advancements or save lives.